lwjohnst86/nefa-code/doc/manuscript.md

 who converted to or maintained dysglycemia status (either IFG, IGT, or DM) over the 6 years.
 Latent class mixed models (LCMM) were used to extract the underlying trajectories of beta-cell function (ISSI-2) over the 6 years.
-For more detailed explanation of GEE, PLS-DA, and LCMM, please see the Supplemental Methods.
+For more detailed explanation of GEE, PLS-DA, and LCMM, please see the ESM Methods.

-All analyses were performed using R 3.3.1 [@Rbase], along with the R packages geepack 1.2.0.1 for GEE <!--[@Hoejsgaard2006a]-->, caret 6.0.70 for PLS-DA, and lcmm 1.7.5 for
+All analyses were performed using R 3.3.1 [@Rbase], along with the R packages geepack 1.2.0.2 for GEE [@Hoejsgaard2006a], caret 6.0.70 for PLS-DA, and lcmm 1.7.5 for
 LCMM.
 The R code for this manuscript is available at https://figshare.com/s/a45a1e1eec5d9421eba3.
 Results were considered statistically significance at p<0.05, after adjusting for multiple testing using the Benjamini-Hochberg False Discovery Rate [@Benjamini1995a].
+STROBE was used as a guideline for reporting [@Vandenbroucke2007b].

 # Results